-US customary system is the measurement system used in United States and a few caribbean countries.
+US Customary system is the measurement system used in the United States and a few Caribbean countries.
 It's derived from the

-old English measurement system similar to the imperial system but it was used in US before the imperial system was
+old English measurement system similar to the imperial system, but it was used in the United States before the imperial system was

-defined in 1824, that's why most of the measurement unit names are the same but the values might be sligtly different,
+defined in 1824, that's why most of the measurement unit names are the same but the values might be slightly different,

 especially for the weight and volume units.
 In 1832, it was officially accepted to be used by customs officials at US ports and

-missed the opportunity to adopt metric system (originated in 1790 in France) as early as the 19th century.
+missed the opportunity to adopt the Metric system (originated in 1790 in France) as early as the 19th century.
 Later, in 1893,

 many units were redefined in terms of meter and kilogram (imported from metric system) and redefined again in 1959 by the